 - Over 25 clinical studies have looked at Pelargonium sidoides in adults and children with upper respiratory tract infections (bronchitis, sinusitis, pharyngitis and laryngitis) with beneficial results.
 In fact, a meta-analysis of 8 studies found it shortens the duration and severity of upper respiratory tract infections in children.
 Pelargonium sidoides is this extract from a geranium plant that grows in South Africa .

-NOTE: It is important to note that no natural medicine has been clinically proven to prevent or treat an upper respiratory tract infection.
+*NOTE: no natural medicine has been clinically proven to prevent, or treat, an upper respiratory tract infection, such as COVID-2019.
 If you are unwell, particularly if you are having trouble breathing, it is vital that you seek immediate professional medical attention.